 Although not medieval, St Andrews Church in Norton, Powys has been rebuilt in the Victorian Gothic style and I adore Gothic architecture.
-I always find that it looks great against the sky and St Andrews Church on the day of our visit, didn’t let me down.
+I always find the pointy spires look great against the sky and St Andrews Church on the day of our visit, didn’t let me down.

 We met a lovely gentleman inside who told us about the work required to fix the plaster and how they are bringing the community into the church by opening the doors so that the church can be used like a village hall.
 The graveyard was beautiful with wildflowers gently swaying between the headstones and the sky was spectacular.
 The clock tower was calling me.